Faria Abdullah: Early and personal life

 Faria Abdullah was born in Hyderabad, India to Sanjay Abdhullah and Kausar Sultana.
-She hails from an Urdu speaking Muslim family.
+She hails from an Urdu-speaking Muslim family.
 For her film career, she learnt Telugu for a couple of years prior to Jathi Ratnalu.

+In August 2026, Abdullah was trolled on social media for her participation in Bonalu, a Hindu festival.
+In response, she cited her secular upbringing, saying that her parents had taught her to "see the positive side of different faiths".

 Career

 Abdullah originally worked as a theatre actress.
-In 2021, she switched to film, with the Telugu release Jathi Ratnalu.
+In 2021, she switched to film with Jathi Ratnalu.
 While pursuing Mass Communication at Loyola College, Hyderabad, she met producer Nag Ashwin who visited the campus as chief guest for an event and he asked her if she was interested in acting in one of his productions and she auditioned for the role.
 She learnt Telugu for a couple of years and dubbed for the film.
 Regarding her role, Sangeetha Devi Dundoo of The Hindu wrote that "Faria has a good screen presence and holds her own among the three madcaps".
 In an interview in 2023 she declared that her public image had remained closely associated with that role, for which she was nominated at the 10th South Indian International Movie Awards, held in 2022.
 She then played lead roles in the films Like, Share & Subscribe in 2022, and Ravanasura in 2023.
 The same year Abdullah made her first appearance on the Hindi streaming series, The Jengaburu Curse, in which she plays the main character: the series, her debut in Hindi, was released on 9 August 2023.

 In 2023, a first look of Allari Naresh's film, tentatively titled Naresh61, was released, and it was revealed that Abdullah also starred in the film.
 In 2024, a first look of Abdullah was released from Mathu Vadalara 2, a sequel to a 2019 film Mathu Vadalara, starring Sri Simha Koduri.